SiliconLabs/wiseconnect/examples/snippets/wlan_ble/wifi_station_ble_provisioning_aws/readme.md

 ## Purpose / Scope

 In this application, the Bluetooth Low Energy (BLE) and Simplicity Connect Application (formerly EFR Connect App) are used for provisioning the SiWx917 to a Wi-Fi Network.
-The SiWx917 acts as a Wi-Fi station and connects to the AWS cloud via MQTT.
+SiWx917 acts as a Wi-Fi station and connects to the AWS cloud via MQTT.
 After the connection is established, it subscribes to MQTT_TOPIC1.
 The application then publishes a message to the cloud on MQTT_TOPIC2, and thereafter the SiWx917 is put into Associated Power Save mode.

-## Soc Mode:
+## Soc Mode

 Si917 connected to LM75 Temperature Sensor via I2C interface collects real time temperature data publishes to the cloud until the device is disconnected from the access point.
 After publish, the NWP processor is set into associated power save.
-Next, the application works differently in NCP and SoC modes as defined below.
+The application works differently in NCP and SoC modes as defined below.

 If macro **SL_SI91X_TICKLESS_MODE** enabled, then the M4 processor is set in sleep mode.
 The M4 processor can be woken in several ways as mentioned below: